 "Share" means a share of capital stock (or other comparable equity interest) of the General Partner Entity.
-Shares may be issued in one or more classes or series in accordance with the terms of the Articles of Incorporation (or, if the General Partner is not the General Partner Entity, the organizational documents of the General Partner Entity).
+Shares may be issued in one or more classes or series in accordance with the terms of the Articles of Incorporation (or, if the General Partner Entity, the organizational documents of the General Partner Entity).
 If there is more than one class or series of Shares, the term "Shares" shall, as the context requires, be deemed to refer to the class or series of Shares that correspond to the class or series of Partnership Interests for which the reference to Shares is made.
 When used with reference to Class A Units or Class B Units (including, without limitation, for purposes of the definition of "Conversion Factor"), the term "Shares" refers to the Common Shares.
 References in this Agreement to a "class" of Shares shall also mean a "series" of Shares, unless the context requires otherwise.

-"Shares Amount" means a number of Common Shares equal to the product of the number of Class A Units offered for redemption by a Redeeming Partner times the Conversion Factor; provided that, if at any time the General Partner Entity issues to all holders of such class of Common Shares rights, options, warrants or convertible or exchangeable securities entitling such holders to subscribe for or purchase Common Shares or any other securities or property (collectively, "rights"), and if the Partnership does not issue to the holders of all Class A Units and Class B Units at such time (other than the General Partner) corresponding rights to subscribe for or purchase Class A Units or other securities or property corresponding to the securities or property covered by the rights granted by the General Partner Entity, then the Shares Amount shall also include such rights that a holder of that number of Common Shares would have been entitled to receive had it owned such Common Shares at the time such rights were issued; provided further that, if the rights issued by the General Partner Entity are issued pursuant to a stockholder rights plan (or other arrangement having the same objective and substantially the same effect), then the Shares Amount shall include only such rights to the extent that such rights have not been exercised by the holders thereof (and have not otherwise terminated or been eliminated).
+"Shares Amount" means a number of Common Shares equal to the product of the number of Class A Units offered for redemption by a Redeeming Partner times the Conversion Factor; provided that, if at any time the General Partner Entity issues to all holders of such class of Common Shares rights, options, warrants or convertible or exchangeable securities entitling such holders to subscribe for or purchase Common Shares or any other securities or property (collectively, "rights"), and if the Partnership does not issue to the holders of all Class A Units and Class B Units at such time (other than the General Partner) corresponding rights to subscribe for or purchase Class A Units or other securities or property corresponding to the securities or property corresponding to the securities or property corresponding to the securities and to wned such Common Shares at the time such rights were issued; provided further that, if the rights issued by the General Partner Entity are issued pursuant to a stockholder right plan (or other arrangement having the same objective and substantially the same effect), then the Shares Amount shall include only such rights to the extent that such rights have not been exercised by the holders thereof (and have not otherwise terminated).